 - Grease 9 holes of a non-stick muffin tray with a little butter or margarine.

 - Take a large bowl and cream the butter and sugar together until smooth.

 - Add the egg and the vanilla essence and continue to mix.

 - Next, sift the flour, baking powder, bicarbonate of soda and xanthan gum into the bowl.
 Stir well until all the ingredients are combined.
 You want to end up with a soft cookie dough mixture, which can be rolled without sticking to your hands too much but that is still soft and pliable and has a sheen.
 If the mix is too sticky, add a little flour.
 If too dry, add a little milk.

 - Now divide the mix into 4 pieces and set one side.

-- Spoon the melted chocolate into the little cookie dough cups.
+- Sprinkle a few chocolate chips or spoon a tsp of chocolate spread into each of the little cookie dough cups.

 - Using the remaining quarter of the dough, break into 12 pieces and press out into little circles to cover the tops of your cookie cups.
 These don’t need to be super neat, as you can gently press the edges of the cookie lid into the cup.
 The aim is to cover the chocolate centres.

-- Allow the gluten free cookie cupcakes to cool a little before you remove them from the tin – they should pop down is you gently twist them with you fingers – then transfer them to a wire cooling rack.
+- Allow the gluten free cookie cupcakes to cool a little before you remove them from the tin – they should pop out easily if you gently twist them with you fingers – then transfer them to a wire cooling rack.